Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

-{\bf Assessing Analytical and FTS Results by Coarse-Grained Explicit-Chain MD.} We now proceed to further evaluate the effectiveness of above analytical and FTS approaches by comparing their predictions with the corresponding results from coarse-grained explicit-chain models.
+{\bf Assessing Analytical and FTS Results by Coarse-Grained Explicit-Chain MD.} We now proceed to further evaluate the effectiveness of the above analytical and FTS approaches by comparing their predictions with the corresponding results from coarse-grained explicit-chain models.
 As described in Models and Methods, while field-theoretic formulation and coarse-grained modeling aim to capture essential physics of the same system, details of the two types of models differ.
-For instance, functional form of residue-residue interactions is practically limited in field-theoretic formulation because of mathematical consideration---in the present case we are restricted to a single Yukawa form for all residue pairs, i.e., using $V_{\rm h}(r)$ in Eq.~\eqref{eq:yukawa} with the same $l_{\rm h}$ and $\kappa$ for all amino acid pairs.
+For instance, on one hand, the functional form of residue-residue interactions is practically limited in field-theoretic formulation because of mathematical consideration---in the present case we are restricted to a single Yukawa form for all residue pairs, i.e., using $V_{\rm h}(r)$ in Eq.~\eqref{eq:yukawa} with the same $l_{\rm h}$ and $\kappa$ for all amino acid pairs.
 In contrast, there is more freedom in selecting functional forms for potential energy (e.g., Lennard-Jones, Ashbaugh-Hatch, Wang-Frenkel) as well as using different bead sizes to represent different amino acid residues; e.g., different $\sigma_{\alpha,\beta}$ for different types of amino acid pairs $r_\alpha,r_\beta$ in Eq.~\eqref{eq:UhhMpipi}.
-This recognition notwithstanding, to be useful as a computationally efficient approach complementary to coarse-grained explicit-chain MD, field-theoretic method applied to any given system should produce results that are in agreement, at least semi-quantitatively, with those obtained from an appropriately constructed coarse-grained explicit-chain model for the same system. \\
+On the other hand, it is computationally much more efficient to account for explicit solvent in field-theoretic approaches than in MD.
+This recognition notwithstanding, to be useful as a computationally efficient approach complementary to coarse-grained explicit-chain MD, field-theoretic method applied to any given system should produce results that are in agreement, at least semi-quantitatively, with those obtained from an appropriately constructed coarse-grained explicit-chain model for the same system.
+In future investigations, it will be interesting to explore possible tuning of energetic parameters in our analytical and FTS formulations to optimize agreement with coarse-grained explicit-chain MD and/or experimental data to enable more broadly practical applications of field-theoretic techniques. \\